samiahmedsiddiqui/trim-php/README.md

 ## Examples

-### Removes whitespace and other predefined characters from the left side of a string.
+### Removes whitespace and other predefined characters from the left side of a string

 ```
 var trim = require('trim-php');